-Complaints against a contractor or tree trimmer who is unlicensed by Broward County must be submitted
+Complaints against a contractors who are unlicensed by Broward County must be submitted in writing.

 Please provide details of the dispute and as many facts as possible.
 In addition, explain what you want the contractor to do to resolve your complaint.
 Attach copies of any documents that support your complaint, such as: